 ARTICLE IV – OFFICES

-The address of the principal office of the Club is that of the current Club President.
+The address of the principal office of the Club is that of the current Club Accountant.
 The Club may maintain additional offices at other places as the Board chooses to designate.

 SECTION 1.
 CLASSES OF MEMBERSHIP.
-There shall be three classes of membership: regular, family, and associate.
-Any member of the immediate household holding a family membership shall be entitled to all privileges of membership, except that the family membership is entitled to a single Newsletter and a separate vote for each member over the age of 15.
-The Board, by majority vote, may award Associate memberships to deserving individuals.
-Associate memberships may be offered to members of other entities and would include limited benefits of full Club membership.
-Associate members have no voting rights, may not hold office, pay no dues, and are approved annually by the Board.
+There shall be two classes of membership: individual and family.
+Any member of the immediate household holding a family membership shall be entitled to all privileges of membership; each is entitled to a copy of the Newsletter and will receive a separate vote (member must be over the age of 15).
+Dues for Hall of Fame members is waived.

 SECTION 2.
 DUES.
-The annual dues for each class of membership shall be determined by the Club membership, and voted on annually.
-For a member to remain in good standing, renewal payment is due and must be received by the Treasurer by the end of the first fiscal month of the year.
+The annual dues for each class of membership shall be determined by the Board.
+For a member to remain in good standing, renewal payment is due and must be received by the Accountant by the renewal date.

 SECTION 3.
 LIMITATION OF AUTHORITY.
 Except as otherwise specified in these Bylaws, no member shall act in the name of the Club or take any action that would bind the Club.

 ARTICLE VII – MEMBERSHIP MEETINGS